How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Passing the SECURITY DEFINER option when creating the function means that whenever the function is called, it will be executed with the privileges of the owner instead of the calling role.
 This is similar to the setuid bit in a Unix file ACL, which when set will allow an executable to run with the permissions of its owner instead of the user that executed it.

 This ability can be useful in various situations.
-One example might be a function that is called by a trigger on a table to write a record to an audit log, that all login and group roles are prevented from accessing in any way.
-It is important to carefully consider the consequences of using SECURITY DEFINER functions though - in particular, ensure that they are kept as simple as possible and perform only a single task without taking any parameters that may allow them to be used for other purposes for which they were not intended.
+One example might be a function that is called by a trigger on a table to write a record to an audit log, which prevents all login and group roles from accessing in any way.
+It is important to carefully consider the consequences of using SECURITY DEFINER functions though – in particular, ensure that they are kept as simple as possible and perform only a single task without taking any parameters that may allow them to be used for other purposes for which they were not intended.

-Consider using SECURITY DEFINER functions to provide specific functionality to roles that cannot perform that tasks directly themselves.
+Consider using SECURITY DEFINER functions to provide specific functionality to roles that cannot perform that task directly themselves.
 Be careful to consider the possible ramifications and ways in which such functions could be misused, and ensure they are limited to performing only the intended task.

-Data redaction
+Data Redaction

 Data redaction is a technique that hides specific pieces of sensitive information from users by dynamically changing the value that is displayed.
 While this can be done to some extent with views in Postgres as described above, EDB Postgres Advanced Server includes native data redaction functionality.

-When using EDB Postgres Advanced Server and working with sensitive data such as credit card numbers, consider using data redaction policies to dynamically change the data displayed to a redacted form such as "XXXX XXXX XXXX XXXX 8397" to prevent users having access to sensitive data unnecessarily.
+When using EDB Postgres Advanced Server and working with sensitive data such as credit card numbers, consider using data redaction policies to dynamically change the data displayed to a redacted form such as "XXXX XXXX XXXX XXXX 8397" to prevent users from having access to sensitive data unnecessarily.

 Encryption